 DON’T GET EXCITED.”

 As the railroad berm fell apart, water poured swiftly into Vanport.
 Their only path for people to escape the rising, turbulent waters was to make their way to higher ground on Denver Avenue, which was the main thoroughfare in and out of Vanport.
 The force of the flood waters dislodged buildings.
 Boilers exploded and debris swirled around those who were being rescued and the rescuers.
 The Vanport housing project was wiped out in a matter of hours, displacing approximately 18,000 to 18,700 people who lived there at the time.
 It was a fine day and a holiday weekend.
-Many people had left their homes to enjoy an outing, which contributed to why only 15 people lost their lives: 15 was the official count.
+Many people had left their homes to enjoy an outing, which contributed to why relatively few people lost their lives: 15 was the official count.

 Where They Went To

-Residents of all races displaced by the flood of all races were offered temporary shelter in schools, churches, and private homes.
+Residents of all races displaced by the flood were offered temporary shelter in schools, churches, and private homes.
 Dormitories on Swan Island, initially built to house bachelors during WWII, were soon bursting with families.
 Impacted families were offered the surplus war trailers, which were transported to the Guild’s Lake area.
 White families were offered vacant units in HAP developments as they became available.
 The trailers were not free–the evacuees had to pay rent.

 Impacted families were offered surplus war trailers, which were transported to the Guild’s Lake area, on the other side of the Willamette River.
 The first trailers brought to Guild’s Lake were suitable for families of four or fewer; the refurbished trailers that arrived in August could accommodate families with six members.